groue/GRMustache/Guides/variable_tag_helpers.md

 NSString *rendering = [template render:data];
 ```

-However, keep in mind the longer version that uses `renderTemplateNamed:error:`, that we'll find again in the final example.
+However, keep in mind the longer version that uses `renderTemplateNamed:error:`, that we'll find again in some interesting examples below.

 Examples